tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if bdq:annotationSystem is not available; POTENTIAL_ISSUE if an annotation in bdq:annotationSystem exists with a matching bdq:annotationAlertIf; otherwise NOT_ISSUE. bdq:annotationSystem default = "W3C Web Annotation" {[https://www.w3.org/annotation/]} {"oa:Annotation vocabulary" {[https://www.w3.org/TR/annotation-vocab/]},bdq:annotationAlertIf default = "oa:Annotation with oa:hasTarget having as object any dwciri:term instance that is part of the SingleRecord under test." {[https://www.w3.org/TR/annotation-vocab/]}
+EXTERNAL_PREREQUISITES_NOT_MET if bdq:annotationSystem is not available; POTENTIAL_ISSUE if an annotation in bdq:annotationSystem exists with a matching bdq:annotationAlertIf; otherwise NOT_ISSUE.

 ### Information Elements
 Consulted: